Mohsnmonji/mohsnmonji.github.io/_pages/Curriculum Vitae.md

   *Food Insecurity and Psychological Distress Among Young Adult Post-Secondary Students in Canada: A Mixed-Effect Analysis.*

 - **Canadian Public Health Association Annual Conference**, Winnipeg, Canada (2025)
-  *Discrimination and Inequalities in Psychological Distress among Young Adults in Canada: A Latent Class Analysis.*
+  *Discrimination and Inequalities in Psychological Distress among Young Adults in Canada: A Latent Class Analysis.* (Accepted)

 - **ODISSEI Conference of Computational Social Science**, Utrecht, The Netherlands (2024)
   *Machine Learning Approaches for Exploring the Social Determinants of Mental Health in Canada.*